 Inspired by this placement and eager to further develop, she went on to pursue a Master’s Degree in Clinical Exercise Science at the University of Portsmouth.
 The course gave her both valuable scientific based knowledge and practical 1-1 experience with a variety of special populations who suffered with chronic clinical conditions.
 Specifically, she spent a year working for the NHS team based in Portsmouth and Southampton Hospitals, specialising in clinical exercise delivery and prescription for cardiovascular, neurological, oncology and respiratory conditions.

 On a personal level, Maritina finds purpose in helping people from all walks of life to live happier and healthier lives.
 She believes that even small changes can make a huge difference to some one’s life, and she loves to be part of their journey as the discover that – seeing them achieve physical and mental improvements with her support helps too!

 CHEYNE VOSS Physio Director

-Cheyne joined Ten Health and Fitness in 2010, and has since built a team of some of the best Physiotherapists and Sports Massage Therapists in the country.
-He has extensive contacts amongst London’s leading hospitals, clinics Orthopaedic Surgeons and Sports Physicians.
+Cheyne leads the Physiotherapy and Massage team.
+He joined Ten Health and Fitness in 2010, and has since built a team of some of the best Physiotherapists and Sports Massage Therapists in the country.

-Cheyne has written a number of Physiotherapy-related articles, is regularly quoted in the press, and is a spokesman for the CSP (governing body of Physio in the UK).
+Cheyne has written a number of Physiotherapy-related articles, is regularly quoted in the press, and is a spokesman for the CSP (UK Physiotherapy’s governing body).